Aston Villa F.C. in the 1880s: 1885–86

 Ramsay would hold his position at the club for a remarkable 42 years, in which time Villa won the Football League and FA Cup 6 times each, establishing themselves as the premier football club in England.
 Villa's style of play under Ramsay consisted of high speed dribbling, short passes and powerful shooting.

+There were debuts for Charlie Hobson, Wally Jones, Jack Burton and Richmond Davis.